 After completing an apprenticeship program, apprentices are considered journey workers and perform tasks with less guidance.

 Licenses, Certifications, and Registrations

-A few states have special licenses for operators of backhoes, loaders, and bulldozers.
+A few states have special licenses for backhoes, loaders, and bulldozer operators.

 Ability to work at heights.
 Construction equipment operators may need to service pulleys or other devices located at the top of structures, which may be several stories tall.

 Hand-eye-foot coordination.
 Construction equipment operators should have steady hands and feet to guide and control heavy machinery precisely, sometimes in tight spaces.

 Mechanical skills.
 Construction equipment operators often perform basic maintenance on the equipment they operate.
 As a result, they should be familiar with hand and power tools and standard equipment care.

 Physical stamina.
 Construction equipment operators may be required to push, carry, or move heavy objects frequently.